eadwinCode/django-ninja-extra/docs/docs/tutorial/throttling.md

 # **API Reference**

 ## **AnonRateThrottle**
-`AnonRateThrottle` model defined for throttling unauthenticated users using their IP address as key to throttle against.
+`AnonRateThrottle` model is for throttling unauthenticated users using their IP address as key to throttle against.
 It is suitable for restricting rate of requests from an unknown source

 Request Permission is determined by: